SUNDOWN SYNDROME IN THE ELDERLY

 When a loved one is living with dementia or Alzheimer’s, the phenomena of Sundowning can be a scary experience for not only them, but also the whole family.
 By learning all you can about it and utilizing proven strategies to help a senior get through the symptoms of the illness each day, you will be providing the support that they need.

-The highly knowledgeable team at Frontier Management has many years of experience with helping families cope with dementia, Alzheimer’s and Sundowning.
+The highly knowledgeable team at Frontier Senior Living has many years of experience with helping families cope with dementia, Alzheimer’s and Sundowning.
 If we can be of any assistance, we invite you to visit one of our beautiful properties, take a tour and speak with our friendly and experienced staff.